James Millerd

-James Millerd (Millard) (c.1637-1715) was a Bristol cloth merchant and cartographer, best known for his 1673 map of the city and his associated illustrations of Bristol.
+James Millerd (Millard) (c.
+1637–1715) was a Bristol cloth merchant and cartographer, best known for his 1673 map of the city and his associated illustrations of Bristol.

 Life

-Relatively little is know about James Millerd.
+Relatively little is known about James Millerd.
 The only published discussion of his life is by John E. Pritchard, who was responsible for locating and recovering the only known copy of Millerd's 1673 map.

 James 'Millard', son of William Millard, a 'husbandman' (tenant farmer) from Chewton Mendip, Somerset, was apprenticed on 5 June 1651 to the Bristol mercer (cloth dealer) George Atwood.
 Apprentices typically began their training around the age of 14, with the apprenticeship lasting at least 7 years.
-On this basis it seems likely that Millerd was born c.1637.
+On this basis, it seems likely that Millerd was born c.
+1637.
 'Millard' became a freeman of Bristol, as a mercer, on 29 August 1659.
 This would not have been possible until he had completed his apprenticeship.
 As a freeman, Millerd would have been able to set up a business, vote in elections, hold public offices and recruit his own apprentices.
 One of his later apprentices would be George Atwood, son of his former (deceased) master, who was indentured to Millerd and his wife, Rachel, on 11 February 1676.

 A 1662 Hearth Tax return records that James Millard was living in a house with 3 hearths on the east side of Bristol Bridge, in the parish of St. Thomas.
 On 7 February 1663 he married Rachel Lewis of St Nicholas parish, whose family were linendrapers (dealers in linen cloth).
-In August 1663 and October 1664, James Millerd, mercer of St Thomas, acted as a bondsmen in support of two marriage licences in Bristol.
+In August 1663 and October 1664, James Millerd, mercer of St Thomas, acted as a bondsman in support of two marriage licences in Bristol.

 On 29 June 1669, Millerd and his wife Rachel took on an apprentice, John Saunders, son of a gentleman from Keynsham.
 By 1670 Millerd was living in a house in St Thomas ward with 5 hearths.
+The following year he was elected Master of the small Mercers and Linen Drapers Company of Bristol.